MikeMilenk/EntraID-Location-Policy/README.md

 Initially, I tested the policy using my admin account and was able to sign in from any location.
 This was expected because I had excluded my admin account from the policy to avoid locking myself out.

-To properly validate the policy, I created two additional standard users (no admin privileges) and attempted to sign in using a VPN from different countries.
+To properly validate the policy, I created 2 additional standard users (no admin privileges) and attempted to sign in using a VPN from different countries.

 However, even when connecting from external locations, I was still able to successfully sign in.
 This caused confusion, as the policy was configured to block access based on location.

+---
+During testing, I encountered an issue where the policy did not behave as expected, which required further investigation.
 ---

 ### Troubleshooting Steps